steqeq/0000/README.md

 # ROCm™ 5.2.3
 This repository contains the manifest file for ROCm™ releases, changelogs and release information.
 The file default.xml contains information all the repositories and the associated commit use to build the current ROCm release.
-The default.xml file uses the repo Manifest Format.
+The default.xml file uses the repo Manifest format.

 # Release Notes
-5.2.3 is a patch release for ROCm™.
+The ROCm v5.2.3 is a patch release.
 The details are listed below.
 Highlights of this release include a bump in RCCL version compatibility and minor bug fixes in the HIP Runtime.
 Additionally, ROCm releases will return to use of the [ROCm](https://github.com/RadeonOpenCompute/ROCm) repository for version controlled release notes henceforth.
 This release of ROCm™ is validated with the AMDGPU version 22.20.1.